Garden of Eden Urban Farming

 Project Development

-• We develop new economic engines in disadvantaged communities.
+- We cultivate new economic engines in disadvantaged communities.

-• We provide guidance regarding capital formation, equipment, logistics, training, production, distribution and management skills.
-Each local producer provides space, personnel and local transportation and networking, with emphasis on microgreens.
+- We provide guidance regarding capital formation, equipment, logistics, training, production, distribution and management skills.
+Each local producer provides space, personnel and local transportation and networking.

 Why?